 You don’t need to “retain” us to sit down, talk, and ask questions.

 We charge only a consultation fee and everything you tell us is strictly confidential.
-We keep secrets, including the fact that you are even considering a divorce and met with a divorce lawyer.
+We keep secrets, including the fact that you are even considering ending your marriage and met with an attorney.

 Good decisions, especially about things that can be life-changing, are often predicated on possessing good information and legal advice.